John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

 “Content Mill” is a bit of a dirty term among copywriters.
 A content mill is a company (usually entirely online) that “hires” writers to complete writing tasks for their clients.
 Content mills are attractive to clients because their prices are much lower than a typical copywriting firm or individual, and they’re attractive to copywriters because it removes the need to make sales pitches in order to get work.

 Generally speaking, you (the copywriter) will sign up to a content mill site where there will usually be some kind of assessment to make sure you are up to the task.
-Many sites will accept pretty much everyone but grade them based on their ability with lower grades limiting you to lower paying jobs.
+Many sites will accept pretty much everyone, but they will grade them based on their ability.
+Lower grades will limit you to lower paying jobs.

 - Usually costs to get all features of service

 Freelancing platforms are a middle ground between content mills and being completely freelance yourself.
 In a similar fashion to content mills, you sign up as a freelancer to provide a service, while clients sign up to request services.
 You can then browse those requests and, when you find one you like, make a pitch for it.